Opty-Fi/defi-adapter-kit/MANUAL.md

 #### ETH or WETH?

-Some protocols accept ETH, WETH, or even both, so code your adapter accordingly. _If the protocol accepts ETH, you will have to create an ETH gateway_ contract the same way we did it for Compound.
+Some protocols accept ETH, WETH, or even both, so code your adapter accordingly. _If the protocol accepts ETH, you will have to create an ETH gateway_ contract the same way we did it for Compound, Aave V1, Curve.

 #### Different versions